Sportcity

-Sportcity in Manchester is a multipurpose sports and leisure facility.
-Originally built to host the 2002 Commonwealth Games, it is in east Manchester, North West England, a mile from Manchester city centre, and was developed on former industrial land including the site of Bradford Colliery.
+Sportcity is a multipurpose sports and leisure facility located in Beswick and Clayton in the Greater Manchester, England, two miles east from Manchester city centre.
+Originally built to host the 2002 Commonwealth Games, it was developed on former industrial land including the site of Bradford Colliery.

 Sportcity's largest structure, the City of Manchester Stadium, is home to Manchester City F.C. and is one of the largest football stadiums in England.
 Sportcity is also home to the National Squash Centre, Rugby Football League headquarters, Manchester Regional Arena for athletics and British Cycling, who operate from Manchester Velodrome and the National Indoor BMX Arena.

-Future developments will include Manchester City's £50m training complex and a leisure complex.